 Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements as a whole.
 The introductory section on pages 1 through 6, the supplementary information of combining schedules on pages 41 through 50, and the statistical section on pages 51 through 64 are presented for purposes of additional analysis and are not required parts of the basic financial statements.
 The supplementary information of combining schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
-The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.
+The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and statements taken as a whole.